loxaxs/extended-sim-brothel/README.md

 ## Description

 This just one more sim brothel management game.
-It is heavily inspired from the well known Sim Brothel flash game (SBFG), with more girls, more images and the with an improved usability of the UI.
+It is heavily inspired from the well known Hentai Sim Brothel flash game (HSB), with more girls, more images and the with an improved usability of the UI.

 I might also make a pony version of it if I find the time to.

 ## Detailed description

-Here is a more in-depth description of the game mechanics which differ from SBFG or not:
+Here is a more in-depth description of the game mechanics which differ from HSB or not:

 - The game time step is still the day: You plan what each girl will do and validate the day to see the results.
 It is still possible to save the game before or after spending a day.
 - The girl aquisition mechanic has been simplified: There's now only one way to obtain new girls, not four.
 You can only get them from the market.